When Respondents Don't Care Anymore: Identifying the Onset of Careless Responding: Introducing CODERS

 For each point in a multivariate series (we use measurements of carelessness associated with each questionnaire item), this changepoint detection test calculates a statistic that compares a quantity of interest (we take the mean) in the periods before and after the current point (item).
 If the maximum of this statistic exceeds a critical value, the point (item) where this maximum occurs is flagged as a changepoint.
 Otherwise no changepoint is flagged.
 The critical value thereby depends only on a pre-specified significance level~$\alpha$ and the dimension of the multivariate series.
 Importantly, it controls the size of the test regardless of the distribution of the individual series.
 This gives CODERS great flexibility, as it allows us to use any combination of measurements of carelessness without making possibly unrealistic assumptions on their distributions or obtaining cutoff values in an ad-hoc manner.
 In line with literature that suggests that there should be overwhelming evidence when labeling respondents as careless \citep[e.g.,][]{huang2012}, we recommend using a conservative significance level no greater than~1\% for identifying changepoints.

 As an illustrative example, consider Figure~\ref{fig:examples-inconsistent}.
 It illustrates two dimensions computed from a given participant's responses, namely autoencoder reconstruction errors and the LSP sequence.
 The former series has been shown before in Figure~\ref{fig:exampleRE}.
-The bottom panel of Figure~\ref{fig:examples-inconsistent} shows the test statistics computed from this two-dimensional series, where the maximum value at the 172nd item clearly exceeds the critical value.
-That is, CODERS identifies inconsistent carelessness from the 172nd item onward, as the reconstruction errors are in general much larger than before.
-Indeed, this simulated participant started choosing responses at random at the identified item.
+The bottom panel of Figure~\ref{fig:examples-inconsistent} shows the test statistics computed from this two-dimensional series, where the maximum value at the 181st item clearly exceeds the critical value.
+That is, CODERS identifies inconsistent carelessness from the 181st item onward, as the reconstruction errors are in general much larger than before.
+Indeed, this simulated participant started choosing responses at random just two items after the estimated onset.
 Figure~\ref{fig:examples-invariable} is similar, but computed from a different respondent, whose LSP sequence has been shown before in Figure~\ref{fig:exampleLSP}.
-CODERS flags a changepoint at the 261st item.
+CODERS flags a changepoint at the 245th item.
 From this item onward, the LSP values are clearly elevated, indicating invariable carelessness.
-In fact, this simulated participant started repeating the pattern $3-4$ just one item before the estimated onset.
+In fact, this simulated participant started repeating the pattern $1-3$ at the identified item.